neondatabase/website/content/docs/reference/compatibility.md

 ### Configuring Postgres parameters for a session, database, or role

 Neon permits configuring parameters that have a `user` context, meaning that these parameters can be set for a session, database, or role.
-You can identify Postgres parameters with a `user` context by running the following command:
+You can identify Postgres parameters with a `user` context by running the following query:

 ```sql
 SELECT name